Wednesday, 6 November 2024

 Inland Thornbill

 Finally, a bird I was very excited to see, the Splendid Fairywren!
 A species that looks even better in real life than it did in the field guides!
-The intensity of the blue was quite staggering when seen under the sunlight.
+The intensity of the blue was quite staggering when seen under the sunlight, simply a bird you have to experience yourself to be totally amazed by them.

 Splendid Fairywren - male

 As we were driving out of Wattle Dam, Hoiling spotted a bright red bird on the fence!
-Turns out it was a male Red-capped Robin!
-The bird was not shy to say the least, and the female also showed up.
+A male Red-capped Robin!
+The bird was not shy to say the least, and the female also showed up, no doubt the most photogenic bird of the morning.

 Red-capped Robin - male